DMK launches "werejectadmk" campaign in poll-bound Tamil Nadu | Politics

 DMK launches "werejectadmk" campaign in poll-bound Tamil Nadu

-Months ahead of assembly elections in Tamil Nadu, the principal opposition DMK on Sunday launched a campaign against arch-rival AIADMK on what it called ''lack of governance'' by the Palaniswami government and touching sensitive issues such as the NEET-related suicides.
-The campaign is titled ''werejectadmk'' and the DMK released a video, flagging issues in sectors like agriculture and education as it urged people to defeat the AIADMK in the elections, likely in coming April-May.
+Months ahead of assembly elections in Tamil Nadu, principal opposition DMK on Sunday launched a campaign against arch-rival AIADMK on what it called ''lack of governance'' by the Palaniswami government and touching sensitive issues such as the NEET-related suicides.
+The party's campaign launched on Sunday is titled ''werejectadmk'' and the DMK released a video, flagging issues in sectors like agriculture and education as it urged people to defeat the AIADMK in the elections, likely in coming April-May.

-In a video, DMK chief M K Stalin said senior party functionaries will visit over 16,000 villages and wards to conduct ''gram sabhas'' where resolutions will be adopted against the AIADMK government as part of the campaign.
+In the video, released during a meeting of DMK's key office-bearers, including district secretaries, party chief M K Stalin said senior party functionaries will visit over 16,000 villages and wards to conduct ''gram sabhas'' where resolutions will be adopted against the AIADMK government as part of the campaign.
+At the meeting, Stalin set a target of winning 200 seats for his party office-bearers and claimed DMK was facing attacks from many fronts, including ''some being forced'' to start their own political ventures as part of a ''conspiracy.''
 The DMK, out of power since 2011, is making a full throttled bid to storm back and dethrone the AIADMK.

 Incidentally, the DMK initiative came a day after Chief Minister K Palaniswami launched his poll campaign from his native Edapadi in Salem district, urging the people to ensure a resounding win for his party and facilitate continuity of its ''good service'' to them.
 Stalin in his video message claimed: ''Entire Tamil Nadu has been affected due to the lack of governance of the AIADMK government.
 From towns to rural areas, there is a complete collapse.